MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-org-patents.md

     1. Enter "azure-search-data" for the data source name
     1. Change parsing mode to "Text"
     1. Click the "Choose an existing connection" link to select the Azure storage account and container containing the Microsoft Academic Graph data used when generating the text documents earlier
-    1. Enter "azure-search" for the blob folder
+    1. Enter "azure-search-data" for the blob folder
     1. Click the "Next: Add cognitive search (Optional)" button

 1. This tutorial does not cover adding cognitive skills, so simply click the "Skip to: Customize target index" button